Legal-Engineering-Standards-Association/agreements-data-standard/Specification.md

 9.4.
 Inputs

-Inputs SHALL be a map of input definitions, each including: id, type, displayName, description; and MAY include: schema, value, signer.
+Inputs SHALL be a map of input definitions, each including: id, type, displayName, description, and MAY include: schema, value, signer.

 9.5.
 Transitions